Chapter 3 Guided Practice Problems

 For variable costs and

 Usually, though, if I include a problem with a fixed cost, you can assume it won’t step up to the next level of fixed costs within the context of that particular problem (sometimes called the relevant range).

 Second, v and p are not as stable as they seem.
 Prices are discounted all the time and can be dramatically affected by market changes.
-Variable costs per unit, v, can increase or decrease considerably as production fluctuates because of synergies, supply chains, and economies of scale.
+Variable costs per unit, v, can increase or decrease considerably as production fluctuates because of synergies, supply chain factors, and economies of scale.